 If anything, it’s a great time to be alive because we have access to so many different types of qigong!

 If you want, you can even learn all 5 categories like I did.
 You too can win big in Vegas, baby!
 Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
-I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world to use qigong for their own stubborn health challenges.
+I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
-In addition to my blog, I also teach online courses, and also lead in-person retreats and workshops.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.